chasebank/nuxt-firebase-vuexfire/README.md

 # nuxt-firestore-vuexfire

-> My ultimate Nuxt.js project
+> Nuxt example project using Firebase and Vuexfire.

 ## Build Setup